It's been a long journey.

 We traveled north from RVA in Kijabe, near Nairobi, all the way up to Kurungu which is near South Horr, just east of Lake Turkana in Northern Africa.
 It was a 16 hour journey one way, mostly off-road.
 On the way up, we spent the first night at the Bomen Hotel where the paved roads end in a town called Isiolo.

 Once we got to Kurungu we stayed with Rick and Kari Maples where they have been working with the Samburu tribe for 6 years.
 Rick is Mike Maples' brother.
-This is a Dik Dik.
-It's probably the animal that we saw the most along the road on our journey.
-One of the warriors caught one and brought it for us to hold while we were at the Maples' house.

 We stayed in our tents in their front yard, but participated every day with cultural events that were happening while we were there.
 The 15 year-old son of one of the local believers was getting circumcised, the definitive coming-of-age ceremony in their culture.
 The ceremonies last for three days and include lots of Chai (boiled goat milk with tea leaves and a smokey flavor), bright colors, slaughtered goats, and dancing.